itsBuggingMe/Frent/docs/docs/events.md

 Events that occur on component add or entity creation are invoked after `IInitable.Init` is invoked.

-Events that occur on component remove or entity deletion are invoked before `IDestroyable.Destroy` is invoked.
+Events that occur on component remove or entity deletion are invoked after `IDestroyable.Destroy` is invoked.

 This ensures that component states viewed through events are valid.